mherchel/herchel.com/src/blog/vscode/index.md

 Sublime is fast, but it's bare-bones.
 In order to get to a nice configuration, you need to install and configure many plugins such as [Package Control](https://packagecontrol.io/packages/Package%20Control), [Emmet](https://packagecontrol.io/packages/Emmet), [Sidebar Enhancements](https://packagecontrol.io/packages/SideBarEnhancements), [Sublime Linter](https://packagecontrol.io/packages/SublimeLinter), [Bracket Highlighter](https://packagecontrol.io/packages/BracketHighlighter), etc.

-Sublime requires a lot of configuration, it has questionable code highlighting, and linting integration not super tight (even with Sublime Linter).
+Sublime requires a lot of configuration, it has questionable syntax highlighting, and linting integration not super tight (even with Sublime Linter).

 ### What I didn't like about PHPStorm

-PHPStorm seemed slow.
+PHPStorm seemed slow and a bit confusing.
 It's slow to open &mdash; and although it's very feature packed, it's frequently hard to find what you're looking to do.
+To be fair, the more I use it, the more I know my way around the UI.

-## About VSCode
+## About Visual Studio Code

-Visual Studio Code is *weird*.
+VSCode is *weird*.
 It's created by Microsoft, which gives it away for free.
 In addition to Windows, they also support OSX and Linux.
 Weird.

 It's built on top of [Electron](https://electronjs.org/), which allows for the development of desktop apps using Chromium and Node, which are web development framework / runtimes.